adityaprabhu16/a2a-protocol/agent2agent/a2a_simple/README.md

 ```

 ## 2. Run the Agent
-Open a terminal and run the server with the dummy agent:
+Open a terminal and run the SERVER with the dummy agent:

 ```bash
 uv run .